OReyesMatte/MEDUSSA/README.md

 pip install -r requirements.txt
 ```

-Then, on your terminal, run `python`, which will open the Python interpreter, there runt:
+Then, on your terminal, run `python`, which will open the Python interpreter, there run:
 ```
 from MEDUSSA.utils import InstallCheck
 InstallCheck()